Ralf Kurvers

 Kiri obtained his PhD in Social Psychology from the University of Tokyo and is interested in social and collective decision-making in humans, and studies these processes using behavioral experiments, eye-tracking, and cognitive modeling.
 Kiri has joined the lab early 2023 for a 3-year postdoc funded by the Japan Foundation.
 In his work with us, Kiri investigates how individuals in groups coordinate their decision timing using behavioral experiments and cognitive modeling.

-Marwa Kavelaars (Postdoc)
+Marwa Kavelaars (postdoc)

 Nikolas Zöller (postdoc)